redbug312/markdown-it-multimd-table/src/test/notes.md

 </table>
 ```
 ## You can use normal Markdown markup within the table cells.
+> NOTE: From Definitions of PHP Markdown Extra, "normal" means "inline".
+If in this case, test cases are ignored.

 ## Captions are optional, but if present must be at the beginning of the line immediately preceding or following the table, start with [, and end with ].
 If you have a caption before and after the table, only the first match will be used.